dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 Be careful not to include your personal email in form action as it is easily visible when website source is viewed.
 You can include an alternative email which forwards mails to your personal email.

-Also I don't recommend using formspree if you are asking your users any sensitive data bacause a copy of it is saved in formspree database.
+Also I don't recommend using formspree if you are asking your users any sensitive data because a copy of it is saved in formspree database.
 But for for general non-sensitive data submission, formspree works like charm.

 Here is a video demonstration
 <iframe itemscope="" itemprop="video" width="100%" height="360" src="https://www.youtube.com/embed/IP6HsgwQkvs?rel=0" frameborder="0" allowfullscreen></iframe>